-Note: In order for filtering with a specific attribute to work, that attribute must be configured properly to be associated with the metric group in question (in the case of Crash free users / sessions, the "Application Launches" metric group).
+Note: In order for filtering with a specific attribute to work, that attribute must be configured properly to be associated with the metric group in question (in the case of Error free users / sessions, the "Application Launches" metric group).
 For more information on how to configure this, see here.

 Another common use case would be to exclude non-fatal errors to see these metrics with regard to only fatal errors (Crashes, hangs).
 The exact filter you would use to do this depends on which attributes you are indexing / SDK you are using. (errorType = “crash” for example).

 The Web Console’s Triage and Explore views allow you to normalize your fingerprints against these metrics as well.
 This will allow developers, tech leads to prioritize resolving crashes/errors which have the most impact on your app’s stability.

 Once your SDK is sending these metrics, use the drop down at the top right of the Triage and/or explore view to normalize your errors by the metric of your choosing.

 In this example, we have selected to normalize our errors by sessions.
 Now, in the “Errors by sessions” column, you can see the impact of each fingerprint relative to the number of sessions it occurred in.
 In the screenshot below you can see that even though the fingerprint “8206af2” had the most occurrences, it only manifested in 0.0034% of sessions (1 / 29,220 total sessions in this time period).
 So it may make more sense for an engineer to investigate and resolve fingerprint “002e365” instead which is present in a higher percentage of sessions.

 We understand that different applications are likely to require different metrics to properly monitor stability.
 While our SDKs provide session and unique user metrics out of the box, we built this set of features to allow users to define custom metric events to suit the needs of their applications.